Mayank250199/Lyrics_finder/README.md

 ![alt text](img/2.jpg)

 ## To Run This React_app
-First Install all node dependencies by using command(npm install) then run tis programm by typing npm start.
+First Install all node dependencies by using command(npm install) then run this program by typing npm start.